alexallah/ethereum-healthmon/README.md

 #### Monitor to Prysm using a secure connection

 ```
-./healthmon --chain=beacon --beacon.prysm.grpc --beacon.certificate=tls/ca.cert
+./healthmon --chain=beacon --beacon.certificate=tls/ca.cert
 ```

-The --beacon.prysm.grpc flag is required for Prysm at the moment.
 The certificate needs to be configured on the Prysm node as well.
-Using it is optional but recommended if programs are running on different computers.
+Using it is optional but recommended if applications are running on different computers.

 #### Connect to Geth with JWT